wrathematics/coop/README.md

 ## 2   cosine(x)           25   0.266    1.000
 ```

 In fact, similar tricks can be played with both covariance and correlation.
-One major reason **fastco** is so much faster is because of its careful use of the BLAS.
+One major reason **coop** is so much faster is because of its careful use of the BLAS.
 See the vignette for more information.